birisic/BooproAssignment/README.md

 with its `REST API`, and the context was all publicly available GitHub issues, from all public repositories, or from a single repository.
 <br/>
 <br/>
-The application has one single `GET route` with two parameters, the first of which is mandatory, and it's the actual word that will be searched.
+The application has one single API `GET route` with two parameters, the first of which is mandatory, and it's the actual word that will be searched.
 The second parameter is an optional platform with a default value of "GitHub" (`/score/{word}/{platform?}`).
 <br/>
 <br/>